Ubiquitin: Ubiquitylation

-In the ubiquitination cascade, E1 can bind with many E2s, which can bind with hundreds of E3s in a hierarchical way.
-Having levels within the cascade allows tight regulation of the ubiquitination machinery.
+In the ubiquitylation cascade, E1 can bind with many E2s, which can bind with hundreds of E3s in a hierarchical way.
+Having levels within the cascade allows tight regulation of the ubiquitylation machinery.
 Other ubiquitin-like proteins (UBLs) are also modified via the E1–E2–E3 cascade, although variations in these systems do exist.

 E4 enzymes, or ubiquitin-chain elongation factors, are capable of adding pre-formed polyubiquitin chains to substrate proteins.
 For example, multiple monoubiquitylation of the tumor suppressor p53 by Mdm2 can be followed by addition of a polyubiquitin chain using p300 and CBP.

 Types

-Ubiquitination affects cellular process by regulating the degradation of proteins (via the proteasome and lysosome), coordinating the cellular localization of proteins, activating and inactivating proteins, and modulating protein–protein interactions.
-These effects are mediated by different types of substrate ubiquitination, for example the addition of a single ubiquitin molecule (monoubiquitination) or different types of ubiquitin chains (polyubiquitination).
+Ubiquitylation affects cellular process by regulating the degradation of proteins (via the proteasome and lysosome), coordinating the cellular localization of proteins, activating and inactivating proteins, and modulating protein–protein interactions.
+These effects are mediated by different types of substrate ubiquitylation, for example the addition of a single ubiquitin molecule (monoubiquitylation) or different types of ubiquitin chains (polyubiquitylation).

-Monoubiquitination
+Monoubiquitylation

-Monoubiquitination is the addition of one ubiquitin molecule to one substrate protein residue.
-Multi-monoubiquitination is the addition of one ubiquitin molecule to multiple substrate residues.
-The monoubiquitination of a protein can have different effects to the polyubiquitination of the same protein.
+Monoubiquitylation is the addition of one ubiquitin molecule to one substrate protein residue.
+Multi-monoubiquitylation is the addition of one ubiquitin molecule to multiple substrate residues.
+The monoubiquitylation of a protein can have different effects to the polyubiquitylation of the same protein.
 The addition of a single ubiquitin molecule is thought to be required prior to the formation of polyubiquitin chains.
-Monoubiquitination affects cellular processes such as membrane trafficking, endocytosis and viral budding.
+Monoubiquitylation affects cellular processes such as membrane trafficking, endocytosis and viral budding.